DWAS

 Growth Trajectory

-The ETF's growth trajectory is tied to the performance of small-cap stocks and the effectiveness of its momentum-based selection methodology.
-Changes in the underlying index methodology or shifts in investor preferences for momentum can influence its AUM and strategic holdings.
+The ETF's growth trajectory is tied to the performance of U.S. small-cap stocks and the effectiveness of its momentum strategy.
+Changes to the underlying index methodology or shifts in market leadership can impact its holdings and overall performance.

 Moat and Competitive Advantages